VictorLemosR/neovim_config/hotkeys.md

 - ma: put a mark on a line. move to it using 'a
 -- mb: put a mark on another line and move to it using 'b -- `a move to exact character location of the mark
+- zo: open one fold under cursor
+-- zO: open all folds under the cursor
+- zc: close one fold under cursor
+-- zC: close all folds under the cursor
+- zR: open all folds
+- zM: close all folds

 #### Deletion mode